Workable/riviere/README.md

 - Log any unhandled error that is thrown inside a requests's context.

 Upcoming Features:
-- Support any logger that is able to format json objects into log messages (like log4js, winston, pino, etc ...)
+- Support any logger that is able to format json objects into log messages (like log4js, winston, pino, etc ...).
-- Support Express
+- Easier context tracing: You will no longer have to manually include the request id in the `outbound_request`'s headers, to match with the parent `inbound_request`. ([see section: Example with outbound HTTP traffic](#example_with_outbound_http_traffic))
 ---

 <a name="Example_logs"></a>